 - 10. Confidential Information.
-Executive agrees to execute the Company's Confidential Information and Invention Assignment Agreement (the "Confidential Information Agreement") concurrently with the execution of this Agreement. - 11.
+Executive agrees to continue to abide by the Company's Confidential Information and Invention Assignment Agreement (the "Confidential Information Agreement"), previously executed by Executive on or around September 14, 2021. - 11.
 Indemnification Agreement.
-The Company and Executive shall enter into an Indemnification Agreement (the "Indemnification Agreement") in substantially the form attached as Exhibit 10.11 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on August 27, 2021.
-In the event that the Company adopts a more favorable form of Indemnification Agreement, or amendments to the form of Indemnification Agreement, for other executives or Board members in the future, Executive shall be given the opportunity to enter into a new or amended Indemnification Agreement on the same terms - Assignment.
+The Indemnification Agreement previously entered into by and between the Company and Executive, dated on or around September 14, 2021 and in substantially the form attached as Exhibit 10.11 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on August 27, 2021 (the "Indemnification Agreement"), shall continue to remain in full force and effect.
+In the event that the Company adopts a more favorable form of Indemnification Agreement, or amendments to the form of Indemnification Agreement, for other executives or Board members in the future, Executive shall be given the opportunity to enter into a new or amended Indemnification Agreement on the same terms. - 12.
+Assignment.
 This Agreement will be binding upon and inure to the benefit of (a) the heirs, executors and legal representatives of Executive upon Executive's death and (b) any successor of the Company.
 Any such successor of the Company will be deemed substituted for the Company under the terms of this Agreement for all purposes.
 For this purpose, "successor" means any person, firm, corporation or other business entity which at any time, whether by purchase, merger or otherwise, directly or indirectly acquires all or substantially all of the assets or business of the Company.
 None of the rights of Executive to receive any form of compensation payable pursuant to this Agreement may be assigned or transferred except by will or the laws of descent and distribution.
 Any other attempted assignment, transfer, conveyance or other disposition of Executive's right to compensation or other benefits will be null and void. - 13.
 Notices.
 All notices, requests, demands and other communications called for hereunder will be in writing and will be deemed given (i) on the date of delivery if delivered personally, (ii) one (1) day after being sent by a well established commercial overnight service, or (iii) four (4) days after being mailed by registered or certified mail, return receipt requested, prepaid and addressed to the parties or their successors at the following addresses, or at such other addresses as the parties may later designate in writing: